 This play-pattern accords with Aggro-Control’s default game-plan of playing defensive Time Walks then a threat supported with counter spells.
 By contrast, a Draw-Go deck has no great interest in dropping a threat like this.

 We wrote above about Aggro-Control playing proverbial Time Walks.
 Toli played actual Time Walk.
 Toli was a pioneer in using Time Walk in 7 Point Highlander.
-He regarded the then three-point card as “one of the best places to put points in Highlander” at that point, as well as “one of the most fun cards in all of Magic”.
+He regarded the then three-point card as “one of the best places to put points in Highlander” at that time, as well as “one of the most fun cards in all of Magic”.

 Toli could recur Time Walk with Snapcaster Mage or Jace, Telepath Unbound, or he could take all the turns by combining Time Walk with Soulfire Grand Master if he had six mana available, winning on the spot.
-But the real role of Time Walk in Toli’s deck was to help him turn the corner instantly.
+But the real role of Time Walk in Toli’s deck was to help him turn the corner.
 We wrote above about Aggro-Control playing its proverbial Time Walks before or after its threat, but Toli planned to play Time Walk and his threat ON THE SAME TURN to immediately turn the corner out of nowhere.

 Toli explained it best: